Kashmiri Chilli Powder vs. Regular Chilli Powder: Which One Should You Choose

 How do I know if my Kashmiri chilli powder is authentic?

 Check the color; it should be a deep, vibrant red, not dull or orange.
 Smell it, too; authentic Kashmiri chilli powder has a smoky, earthy aroma.
-Brands like Everest, MDH and Hathi Masala are reliable bets.
+Brands like Everest, MDH, and Hathi Masala are reliable bets.

 Is regular chilli powder healthier than Kashmiri chilli powder?